 Business, Professional, and Occupational License (BPOL) and Sales Taxes are two revenue sources that are good indicators of economic activity in the County.
-BPOL receipts decreased 1.5 percent from the fiscal year 2020 level.
-Sales Tax receipts were up 5.1 percent for the year, thanks to federal stimulus provided as a result of the COVID- 19 pandemic and the pandemic-related shift toward online spending.
-The unemployment rate in the County as of June 2021 was 4.1 percent.
-Residential sewer connections in the system. which are a measure of system growth, grew 0.2% in fiscal year 2021.
+In FY 2022, overall BPOL tax receipts increased 7.6 percent over the previous fiscal year.
+FY 2022 Sales Tax receipts increased 15.1 percent.
+The unemployment rate in the County as of June 2022 was 2.5 percent.
+Residential sewer connections in the system, which are a measure of system growth, grew 0.3 percent in fiscal year 2022.